msa-ez/uEngine6-BPM-en.github.io/content/bpm6-intro/business-process.md

  + It utilizes resources.
  + It consists of multiple activities performed in a specific sequence.
  + It impacts one or more organizational units and is more horizontal than hierarchical.
- + It delivers value to both internal and external customers.
+ + It provides value to both internal and external customers.

 With these characteristics, typical business processes include new product development processes, product or material ordering processes, insurance claim processing/payment processes, and order fulfillment processes from order to shipment.
 Additionally, business processes can be classified into three categories, which are as follows.

 - **Business Process Classification**
   + 1) Classification according to organizational units involved in the process
-      - Processes between different enterprise organizations
+      - Processes across different enterprises
       - Processes between departments within an enterprise
       - Processes between personnel within a department
   + 2) Classification according to the object being processed